WhymeL/hello-world/README.md

 I am WhymeL
 just got access to coding
-find it fun and chanllenging
+find it fun and challenging
 intersted in data-science
 major in data-science and technology of big data